hopsoft/auth_token/README.md

 Tokens are stored in a human friendly YAML file and can be manually edited.

 *The location of this file is configurable.
-See above."
+See above.*

 ```yaml
 # /path/to/auth_tokens.yml